NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

-- You can also create a local copy of the files on your machine and then use `scp` or `rsync` to copy the file onto Cirrus.
+Method 2: You can download a local copy of the files on your machine and then use `scp` or `rsync` to copy the file onto Rocket.

 ```bash
 [user@laptop ~]$ scp pi.py userid@rocket.hpc:/nobackup/proj/training/userid